architecture-first/boa-showcase/docs/programming/Special-Features.md

 ![](images/Special-Features/boa-general-documentation-Special-Dyamic-Actor.drawio.png)

 The diagram above shows a Kubernetes layout.
-As desired, each pod has one main Actor (minus the Security Guard).
+As desired, each pod has one main Actor (with an accompanying Security Guard).
 The Actor is part of the BOA platform and requires a developer to install the vicinity-platform and write Java code to use it.

 There are some situations where there is existing code and the goal is merely to interact with the BOA platform.